rust-lang/rfcs/text/0000-cargo-workspace-deduplicate.md

 This proposal also extends `Cargo.toml` with changes that will break any existing tools which assume a particular format of `Cargo.toml`.
-For example if a tool expects `package.vesion` to be a `String` that runs a risk of being broken in the future due to the ability to specify a table there instead.
+For example if a tool expects `package.version` to be a `String` that runs a risk of being broken in the future due to the ability to specify a table there instead.

 Additionally this proposal complicates a reader's understanding of `Cargo.toml`.